-Communicating with someone who can't hear well
+Communicating with someone who cannot hear well

 Ka whakawhiti kÅrero ki te tangata taringa turi